Duhaaa/Movries/README.md

-# movries
+# Movries

-> Movies and series fetcher
+> Movies and Series fetcher using TMDb API and NuxtJS

 ## Build Setup